 The descent to, and ascent from, the base of the falls give this Blue Ridge Parkway hike a strenuous rating.
 But for the most part the Crabtree Falls Loop Trail trail is smooth and easy.

-While there are two main trails to Linville Falls (the other is Plunge Basin), Erwins View Trail takes the gold because it provides access to some very different perspectives, including Upper Falls, Chimney View, and Erwin’s View.
+While there are two main trails to Linville Falls, the Erwins View Trail takes the gold because it provides access to some very different perspectives, including Upper Falls, Chimney View, and Erwin’s View.

 Plus, the journey takes you through an incredible old growth hemlock and white pine forest.